normoes/aws_ecs_services/README.md

 The script provides two ways to get the instance's information:
 * **1. approach**: For **ECS services that use service discovery** and register a DNS name with AWS Route53, it's possible to get the services's/container's private IP and then check which EC2 instance contains the same private IP.
 * **2. approach**: When using AWS SSM (with `ssm-agent` on EC2 instances and AWS Session Manager Plugin locally) the tool will connect to every ECS cluster instance and compares a given service with running ones (running docker containers).
+* **3. approach**: This approach does not require a special setup.
+The tool just goes through the list of AWS ECS tasks (task deifnitions) in the cluster and compares a given task with ative task definitions.

-In case the infrastructure is deployed with terraform, the service names as well as the DNS names of the services become predictable.
+In case the infrastructure is deployed with terraform, the ECS service and tasks names as well as the DNS names of the services become predictable.

 ## How